 We may be unable to repurchase the notes in the event of a fundamental change.
 If a fundamental change were to occur, we may not have enough funds to pay for the repurchase price for all tendered notes.
 Moreover, a fundamental change would constitute an event of default under the credit facility.
 The credit facility and the indentures governing the ATI 12.25% senior subordinated discount notes and the 7.25% senior subordinated notes contain certain restrictions on our ability to redeem or repurchase any of the notes using cash from our subsidiaries, including, in the case of the credit facility, a prohibition on such redemption or repurchase in the case of a default or event of default thereunder.
 In addition, any future credit agreements or other agreements relating to our indebtedness may contain provisions prohibiting repurchase of the notes under some circumstances or expressly prohibit our repurchase of the notes upon a fundamental change constitutes an event of default under that agreement.
 If a fundamental change occurs at a time when we are prohibited from repurchasing notes using cash from our subsidiaries and otherwise do not have our own available cash, we could seek the consent of our relevant lenders to repurchase the notes or attempt to refinance this debt.
 If we do not obtain consent, we may not be able to repurchase the notes.
-Our failure to repurchase tendered notes would constitute an event of default under the terms of our other indebtedness.
+Our failure to repurchase tendered notes would constitute an event of default under the indenture, which in turn would constitute an event of default under the credit facility and the senior indentures, which might also constitute a default under the terms of our other indebtedness.